 “I must not be expected to worship because I can’t see or read the lyrics.”

-Churches do a lot to make songs accessible to people, such as printing lyrics in the bulletin and displaying them on video screens up front.
-If you’re a 7-year-old or even a 12-year-old, though, there’s a good chance you can’t read a lot of the words or don’t know what they mean.
-Kids (and even adults) who are unfamiliar with a tune may stand up, but they don’t participate because they feel awkward.
-The ultimate result is that kids interpret that they aren’t expected to participate in singing praise because they can’t read or don’t understand worship songs.
+Churches do a lot to make songs accessible to people.
+They may print lyrics in the bulletin or display them on screens up front.
+If you’re seven, there’s a good chance you can’t read a lot of the words or don’t know their meaning.
+Kids (and adults) who are unfamiliar with a tune may stand up, but they don’t participate because they feel awkward.
+The result is that kids think they aren’t expected to participate in singing praise because they don’t understand worship songs.

 “The Bible is hard to understand.”